eriknovak/anonipy/docs/blog/posts/anonymizing-documents.md

 ## Conclusion

-In this blog post, we show can one can anonymize documents using the `anonipy` package.
+In this blog post, we show how one can anonymize a document using the `anonipy` package.
 We first used the `open_file` utility function to extract the content of the document and store it as a string.
 We then used the `EntityExtractor` to identify and extract personal information form the text, and the `PseudonymizationStrategy` in combination